View-my-Git-Lab-krafi/type-tiles/README.md

 ### It's a typing game inspired by Piano Tiles.
 You can set a YouTube link to play music, a song, or a motivational speech.

-pip install pygame pytube pydub
+pip install youtube-transcript-api pygame pytube pydub

 On linux ,
 python3 Run-Type-Tiles.py